Sparse Higher Order \v{C}ech Filtrations: A sparse union of lenses

 \begin{proof} The first inclusion is clear.
-For the second inclusion, consider $x\in L_r$ and let $i$ be the maximal index such that
+For the second inclusion, consider $x\in\kcov_r$ and let $i$ be the maximal index such that

-If $i=n$, then there is $A\subseteq P_n$ with $x\in L_r(A)$ because $x\in L_r$ and $P=P_n$.
-By definition of the freezing radius and inequality $(\ast)$, $\crit[A]\geq\crit[p_i]= (1+\epsilon)\lambda_i /\epsilon \geq r (1+\epsilon)$ and thus $L_{r(1+\epsilon)}(A)\subseteq U_{(1+\epsilon)r}$.
-Since $L_r(A)\subseteq L_{(1+\epsilon)r}(A)$, the result follows.
+If $i=n$, then there is $A\subseteq P_n$ with $x\in\lens_r(A)$ because $x\in\kcov_r$ and $P=P_n$.
+By definition of the freezing radius and inequality $(\ast)$, $\crit[A]\geq\crit[p_i]= (1+\epsilon)\lambda_i /\epsilon \geq r (1+\epsilon)$ and thus $\lens_{r(1+\epsilon)}(A)\subseteq U_{(1+\epsilon)r}$.
+Since $\lens_r(A)\subseteq \lens_{(1+\epsilon)r}(A)$, the result follows.

-For $i<n$, notice that the Covering Property (Lemma~\ref{lem_covering}) guarantees that $x$ is contained in a lens $L_{r+\lambda_{i+1}}(A)$ for some $A\subseteq P_i$.
-Since $i$ is maximal, $\lambda_{i+1} / \epsilon< r$ and so $L_{r+\lambda_{i+1}}(A)\subseteq L_{(1+\epsilon)r}(A)$.
+For $i<n$, notice that the Covering Property (Lemma~\ref{lem_covering}) guarantees that $x$ is contained in a lens $\lens_{r+\lambda_{i+1}}(A)$ for some $A\subseteq P_i$.
+Since $i$ is maximal, $\lambda_{i+1} / \epsilon< r$ and so $\lens_{r+\lambda_{i+1}}(A)\subseteq\lens_{(1+\epsilon)r}(A)$.
 Moreover, $A\subseteq P_i$ and inequality $(\ast)$ imply $\crit[A]\geq\crit[p_i]\geq(1+\epsilon)r$.
 Hence the lens of $A$ contributes to $U_{(1+\epsilon)r}$ and as it contains $x$, the statement follows. \end{proof}

-This lemma suggests that a $(1+\epsilon)$-interleaving with the filtration $\mathcal{L}=\{L_r\}_{r\geq 0}$ consisting of all lenses should be possible if we adjust $\mathcal{U}$ to obtain an actual filtration.
-To do that we slightly delay the removal of lenses.
+We next adjust the definition of $U_r$ to obtain an actual filtration.
+To do that, we slightly delay the removal of lenses.
 More precisely, we define

-One can visualize the evolution of a lens as a continuous process for increasing $r$: the lens $\frozenlens$ grows until it reaches its freezing radius and remains unchanged (it is ``frozen'') for the interval $[\crit[A],(1+\epsilon)\crit[A]]$.
+We will sometimes call $\lensfrozen_r(A)$ a \emph{freezing lens} and $\lens_r(A)$ a \emph{non-freezing lens}.
+One can visualize the evolution of a freezing lens as a continuous process for increasing $r$: the lens $\lensfrozen_r$ grows until it reaches its freezing radius and remains unchanged (it is ``frozen'') for the interval $[\crit[A],(1+\epsilon)\crit[A]]$.
 Afterwards it completely disappears.
 We call $(1+\epsilon)\crit[A]$ the \emph{removal radius} of $A$.
 The construction is an adaptation of a similar one by Sheehy~\cite{Sheehy13-approxim-vietoris}.